 We recognise that the vast majority of health professionals will complete their CPD profiles honestly, accurately, and in good faith.
-However, CPD could be linked to fitness to practise if someone on our Register, for example, made a false declaration, or falsified a CPD record.
-This would be classed as misconduct, and would lead to a hearing, where the health professional could be struck off the Register.
-Anyone who is struck off the Register cannot apply to be re-registered for at least five years.
+Normally there is no link between CPD and our fitness to practise process, but it would be misconduct for a registrant to, for example, make a false declaration or falsify a CPD record.
+Cases of this kind would result in an allegation against the registrant, who would be at risk of being struck off the Register.
+Anyone who is struck off the Register cannot apply to be reregistered for at least five years.

 At this point, it is worth noting the main differences between your registration being lapsed because it is not renewed, and being 'struck off' the register.
 Your registration 'lapses' when you do not renew your registration for any reason.
-Being "struck off' the register, on the other hand, is part of the fitness to practise process.
+Being 'struck off' the register, on the other hand, is part of the fitness to practise process.
 A health professional could be struck off if a panel considers that such action is necessary in order to protect the public.
 Anyone who is struck off cannot apply to go back on the Register for at least five years.